wandyezj/Random/writings/thoughts/api_design.md

 ### Structure

 The structure of an API is the interface for interaction.
 The structure is based in the __Technical Model__ and can help shape the desired __Mental Model__ for the user.
-The structure is usually made of the methods, classes, and interfaces available to the user but the specifics are dependent on the __Technical Model__.
+The structure specifics are dependent on the __Technical Model__, but usually consists of the methods, classes, and interfaces available to the user.

 #### Structure Purpose

 The purpose of API structure is to provide the concrete blocks of interaction the user can access.
-The structure contributes towards: representing allowed behavior, shaping the users __Mental Model__ of the API, and the readability of the final sequence of interaction blocks.
+The structure suggests allowed behavior, shapes the user's __Mental Model__ of the API, and enhances the readability of the final sequence of interaction blocks.

-#### Structure Principals
+#### Structure Principles

-##### Form Follow Function
+##### Form Follows Function

-The form of the API should represent it's function.
+The form of the API should represent its function.
 Having the same structure represent the same concept is easier to understand and remember.

-Having the form of the API: names, types, functions, and parameters describe the behavior encapsulated makes it easier for developers to identify the correct API to use.
+Making the elements of the API (i.e. names, types, functions, and parameters) describe the encapsulated behavior helps developers identify the correct API to use.
+For example, a function that performs a matrix transpose is better called `matrix_transpose()`, and not `foo()`.

 ##### Constrain Use

 The structure should constrain the use of the API to make correct usage of the API easy and wrong usage of the API hard.
-Similarly the intended use of the API should look correct and unintended use should look incorrect.
+Similarly, the intended use of the API should look correct and unintended use should look incorrect.

-See [The Little Manual of APi Design](#the-little-manual-of-api-design) principal of "hard to misuse".
+See [The Little Manual of API Design](#the-little-manual-of-api-design) Principle of "hard to misuse".

 ### Documentation